-- delivering a notice to each professional investor stating that it has the option to change its status from a professional to a non-professional investor; - delivering explanatory documents detailing important risks of the fund, which should be delivered twice (prior to and at the time of subscription) to non-professional investors; - delivering an investment management report to non-professional investors periodically; - d keeping certain records of financial transactions for a maximum of 10 years; - e segregating fund assets from the operator's own assets; - f notifying the FSA of any lawsuit or violation of law; - g fulfilling certain advertising requirements, including the provision of a description of fees charged by the operator; and - b complying with the duties of good faith and fairness, loyalty and care of a good manager.
+- 1. delivering a notice to each professional investor stating that it has the option to change its status from a professional to a non-professional investor; - 2. providing proper explanations on certain fund information, including important risks of the fund, which should be delivered twice (prior to and at the time of subscription) to non-professional investors; - 3. delivering an investment management report to non-professional investors periodically; - 4. keeping certain records of financial transactions for a maximum of 10 years; - 5. segregating fund assets from the operator's own assets; - 6. notifying the FSA of any lawsuit or violation of law; - 7. fulfilling certain advertising requirements, including the provision of a description of fees charged by the operator; and - 8. complying with the duties of good faith and fairness, loyalty and care of a good manager.

-ii Public disclosure by the Article 63-exempted operator or FSA
+Public disclosure by the Article 63-exempted operator or FSA